Why Most Business Startups Fail — And What You Can Learn from Their Mistakes

 - Slack originated as an internal communication tool for a gaming company

 The timing of new product launches is critical.
 Before introducing anything new, ensure your core business is strong first.
 As one expert cautions, “If your legacy products are in bad shape, you will fail”.
-Additionally, proper validation through market research can prevent wasted effort—”20 hours of insightful interviews could have prevented 18 months of wasted effort”.
+Proper validation through market research saves time.
+“Twenty hours of interviews could have saved 18 months of wasted work.””

 Securing new funding

 Throughout pivots, cash management becomes paramount.
-Gigya, during its pivot, persuaded existing VCs to extend their funding round with an additional $6 million at the same valuation rather than attempting a new round mid-pivot.
+Gigya convinced its current VCs to add $6 million to their funding.
+They did this at the same valuation instead of seeking a new round during their pivot.
 This strategic approach maintained momentum while transforming their business.

 Changing the target market